 No matter what the circumstances of your case, speaking with a brain injury lawyer is the best course of action.
 You should not bear the financial burdens from your accident on your own.

 At Law Brothers, we handle every case from start to finish.
 You focus on recovering from your accident, and we’ll take care of the rest.
 We understand that this may be a difficult time for you, so we will meet you where you are at.
-We offer both virtual consultations and in-person consultations throughout all of California.
+We offer both virtual consultations and in-person consultations throughout the United States.
 And if we take on your case, you won’t pay unless you win.
-Call The Law Brothers today.
+Call The Law Brothers® today.